prodeveloper2023/Readme-Generator/newReadMe.md

-# A Professional readme generator
+# Professional readme generator

 ## Description

-A command line application that dynamically generate a professional Readme.md from a user input using the inquirer package.
+A command-line application that dynamically generates a professional README.md from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)
 - [License](#license)